-- Non-load bearing brickwork - · Sheeting and Cladding - Glazing and Facade Systems - Proprietary Timber Roof Trusses - Sundry steelworks subjected to loads such as balustrades, bulkhead supports, etc) - (7) While these guidelines can be applied to many projects the factors that influence the fees to be paid for consulting engineering services are complex and depend on several factors that are expanded upon in 4.3.3 below. - (8) Agreement on any fees should be reached at the time of the engagement of the consulting engineer or as soon as possible thereafter, but in all cases prior to the consulting engineer rendering services which may be affected by the agreed fee. - (9) Where the normal services required on a project relate to more than one of the disciplines of consulting engineering namely civil, structural, mechanical, electrical or electronic engineering services, a separate fee for the services in each discipline should be agreed. - (10) Where works are undertaken on separate non-contiguous sites or where continuity is interrupted or where the works are unusually fragmented or are constructed as separately documented phases or sections, the fee for normal services can be determined and agreed as: - (a) the sum of the fees determined separately for each site, contract, phase or section as if they were separate works; or - (b) a fee agreed to between the client and the consulting engineer and which fee lies between the fee determined on the total cost of the works and the sum of the fees contemplated in clause (a) above. - (11) The following fees may be claimed after each stage of services or monthly or as agreed between the consulting engineer and the client: - (a) Time based fees applicable when the services were rendered. - (b) Percentage fees determined on the basis of the cost of the works prevailing at the time of the fee calculation and pro-rata to the completed services, or a portion of the total fee based on completion of the stages along the lines indicated in 4.3.6.
+- Where no financial administration services are included, the fee should be reduced by up to twenty five (25) per cent.
+In such instances where the consulting engineer is required to assist, then such assistance can be treated as an additional service and the consulting engineer remunerated on a time and cost basis. - In instances where the consulting engineer provides financial administration services but does not provide a bill of quantities and rather relies on a lump sum price with a schedule of rates, the fee should be reduced by up to ten (10) per cent. - (8) While these guidelines can be applied to many projects the factors that influence the fees to be paid for consulting engineering services are complex and depend on several factors that are expanded upon in 4.3.3 below. - (9) For example, where the scope of the work involves alterations to existing facilities, many detailed surveys may be required to facilitate good integration and involving extensive reuse of existing facility and the fee for that portion of the works affected by the existing facility should reflect an increase of up to twenty five (25) per cent relative to the norm. - (10) In instances where it is difficult to reach agreement on the percentage fee due to complexity factors such as special investigations and surveys, a fee norm can be used and the consulting engineer can be remunerated for such work as additional services on a time and cost basis. - (11) Agreement on any fees should be reached at the time of the engagement of the consulting engineer or as soon as possible thereafter, but in all cases prior to the consulting engineer rendering services which may be affected by the agreed fee. - (12) Where the normal services required on a project relate to more than one of the disciplines of consulting engineering namely civil, structural, mechanical, electrical or electronic engineering services, a separate fee for the services in each discipline should be agreed. - (13) Where works are undertaken on separate non-contiguous sites or where continuity is interrupted or where the works are unusually fragmented or are constructed as separately documented phases or sections, the fee for normal services can be determined and agreed as: - (a) the sum of the fees determined separately for each site, contract, phase or section as if they were separate works; or - (b) a fee agreed to between the client and the consulting engineer and which fee lies between the fee determined on the total cost of the works and the sum of the fees contemplated in clause (a) above. - (14) The following fees may be claimed after each stage of services or monthly or as agreed between the consulting engineer and the client: - (a) Time based fees applicable when the services were rendered. - (b) Percentage fees determined on the basis of the cost of the works prevailing at the time of the fee calculation and pro-rata to the completed services, or a portion of the total fee based on completion of the stages along the lines indicated in 4.3.6.